 Why has this certain set of physical traits become so popular in dogs?
 And for that matter, in cats.
 While dogs are America’s #1 pet, cats are arguably more famous in the digital world.
 Two of the most viral cat celebrities are Lil Bub (who has nearly 3 million Facebook fans and her own Vice documentary), and Grumpy Cat aka Tardar Sauce (who has nearly 9 million Facebook fans, a cat celebrity manager, her own book deal, a plush toy line, and is sponsored by Friskies).

 Why are Lil Bub and Grumpy Cat so cute and famous?
-Because they are… how do we put this?
-They’re genetic duds.
+Because they have health complications.
 Lil Bub was the runt of her litter and has a tongue that always hangs out of her mouth because of her abnormally short lower jaw and toothlessness.
 She also has serious osteoporosis and is medicated for it.
 Grumpy Cat has feline dwarfism, and an underbite, which causes her famous frown.

 If you look at Bored Panda’s list of the 20 most famous internet cats, many of them have disabilities or genetic mutations such as vision impairment (Honey Bee), no nasal bridge (Monty the Cat), a cleft palate (Lazarus the Vampire Cat), and heterochromia (Fukumaru).
 There is a big difference, however, in loving an animal with a genetic mutation and intentionally creating genetic mutations, or buoying an industry that does.

 In domestic pets, there is an increasing fetishizing of the weird.
 Ugly is cute, and deformed is unique.
 This is the new Victorian freak show, and we love them so.
 From one perspective, it’s an amazingly progressive attitude shift – imagine if humans acknowledged, and even revered, diversity in people in the same way.